Should You Try State Farm's Drive Safe and Save?

-You know you’re a good driver — but does your insurance company think so too?
-More insurance companies are offering customers a chance to save money on their car insurance by sharing data about their driving habits via a small on-board tracking device.
-Here’s our State Farm Drive Safe and Save review and an inside look at the Drive Safe and Save program.
+You know you’re a good driver, but does your insurance company think so too?
+Many insurance companies are now offering customers a chance to save money on their car insurance by sharing data about their driving habits via a small on-board tracking device.
+State Farm is one car insurance company with a telematics program called State Farm Drive Safe and Save.
+Before you decide whether or not to enroll, read our State Farm Drive Safe and Save review, which lays out what it is, how it works and if you should do it.

 How does State Farm Drive Safe and Save work?

-Unlike similar programs from other insurers, Drive Safe and Save is only offered in conjunction with a third-party vehicle tracking and communications package, such as OnStar, SYNC (on Ford vehicles) or In-Drive from Verizon.
+Initially, Drive Safe and Save was only offered in conjunction with a third-party vehicle tracking and communications package, such as OnStar, SYNC (on Ford vehicles) or In-Drive from Verizon.
 For the In-Drive version, you get the first year of basic service free from Allstate (a value of about $72) and after that, you’re required to pay for an annual subscription.

 - Miles driven